kristoffer-dyrkorn/software-renderer/tutorial/4/README.md

 # Moar triangles, moar problems

+(This article is part of a [series](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial#sections).
+Also see the [previous section](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial/3#readme).)

 In this section, we will take a closer look at what happens when we draw two triangles that share an edge.
 There are some important details that need to be resolved.

 ## The application code